fhwang/sample_models/README.markdown

     BlogPost.sample(:user => kelley)
     BlogPost.sample(:user_id => kelley.id)

-If you want, you can simply specify the record at the beginning of the argument list for `sample` or `create_sample`, and SampleModels will assign them to the appropriate association, as long as there's only one association that fits the class.
+If you want, you can simply specify the record at the beginning of the argument list for `sample`, and SampleModels will assign them to the appropriate association, as long as there's only one association that fits the class.

     kim = User.sample(:first_name => 'Kim')
     BlogPost.sample(kim, :title => 'funny')